eminiarts/nova-permissions/readme.md

 # Laravel Nova Grouped Permissions
 A Laravel Nova Tool that allows you to group your Permissions into Groups and attach it to Users.
 It uses Spatie's laravel-permission.

+We have a Migration, Seed, Policy and Resource ready for a good Authorization Experience.

 1. [Installation](#Installation)
 2. [Permissions with Groups](#permissions-with-groups)